 Please Note: Social Distancing is a shared responsibility between our guests and the park.
 We provide guidance, but we count on our guests to follow this guidance in order to maintain the safest conditions for all guests and staff members.

 Promote Hand Hygiene & Respiratory Etiquette: Additional hand sanitizing stations are placed throughout the park, and signs are displayed to encourage all employees and guests to wash their hands often and cover their coughs and sneezes.

 Clean, Disinfect and Sanitize on a Continuous Basis: The CDC states, “disinfection with chlorine…should inactivate the virus in the water.”
 The water in all attractions at Nashville Shores Waterpark is treated with chlorination to maintain the healthiest water conditions.
 Team members are assigned additional duties that support cleanliness throughout the park, including disinfection of handrails, loungers, tabletops, door handles, and other surfaces.

 Encourage Electronic Payments: Guests are encouraged to purchase admission tickets online prior to arriving at the park to minimize interactions during the park entry experience.
 Guests are encouraged to use card instead of using cash while visiting.

-Manage Park Capacity: The number of guests admitted each day is limited per state and local guidelines.
-While we have temporary capacity limits due to local and state COVID guidelines, the tremendous size of our property allows us to safely social distance and we do not anticipate having to turn park visitors away.
+Park Capacity: According to local health guidelines, Nashville Shores may operate with the number of patrons that can be safely socially distanced.
+The tremendous size of our property allows us to safely social distance, and we do not anticipate having to turn park visitors away.

 COVID-19 Notice: For the safety of all our guest and team members, we have increased all health and safety measures at Nashville Shores.
 You must follow all posted instructions and instructions given by our team members while visiting.